JRPerrenoud/free-genai-bootcamp-2025/lang-portal-go/backend-technical-spec.md

 ## Technical Requirements

-- The backend will be built using Flask
+- The backend will be built using Go
 - The database will be SQLite3
 - The API will be built using Gin
 - The API will always return JSON